rustynymph/trump_tiny_hands/README.md

 CONSUMER_KEY
 CONSUMER_SECRET

 Again, follow the guide above to get these values.

+To run you will need python 2.7.*, and use python's pip package installer to install the Twitter API module.
+`pip install twitter`

+Simply run the python script through the command line (make sure you have internet access)
+`python twitterscript.py`

+The script will send 1 message to wekinator on port 6448 with the address '/wek/inputs'.
+The processing sketch I've included listens for 1 output with the address '/wek/outputs' on port 12000.

 Enjoy!